tunjid/Tiler/docs/implementation/performance.md

 at any one time.

 ## MutableTiledList
-The performance of each operation for the default `MutableTiledList` implementation is comparable to an `ArrayList` + O(log(T)) where T is the number of `Tile` instances (pages) in the `TiledList`.
+The performance of each method for the default `MutableTiledList` implementation is comparable to the cost of the same method in an `ArrayList` + O(log(T)) where T is the number of `Tile` instances (queries/pages) in the `TiledList`.
 This makes them perfect for use in recycling and scrolling containers.